let-def/texpresso/README.md

 `M-x texpresso-display-output` will open a small window listing TeX warnings and errors on the current page.
 Use `M-x texpresso-next-page` and `M-x texpresso-previous-page` to move between pages without leaving Emacs.

+# Neovim mode

+A Neovim mode is provided in separate repository [texpresso.vim](https://github.com/let-def/texpresso.vim).
+It is not yet compatible with vanilla Vim, patches are welcome :bow:.​

 # Navigating TeXpresso window

 Keyboard controls: